usnistgov/ESCWaveformGenerator/README.md

 ## 4.2.
 Run from Deployed executable

 ### 4.2.1.
 Compile from source
+To generate executable for the GUI tool.

-    * Use either mcc or compile GUI tool
+    * Use either mcc see CompileESCGenerator.m, or use MATLAB deploytool.
     * all necessary toolboxes are required during compilation in addition to MATLAB Compiler
     * see [Prerequisites:](#5-prerequisites) for more details